PathologyDataScience/triteia/README.md

 ### Huggingface tokens
-A [huggingface token](https://huggingface.co/settings/tokens) is required to access the UNI, gigapath, and hibou-L models.
-This is passed to the server by setting the environment variable `HF_TOKEN` on the server, and passing the environment variable when running the
+A [HuggingFace token](https://huggingface.co/settings/tokens) is required to access the UNI, gigapath, and hibou-L models.
+This is passed to the server by setting the environment variable `HF_TOKEN` before launch:
 ```bash
 export HF_TOKEN=hf_**********************************
 docker run \